Dewalt DXGNR7000 - 7000/8750W Portable Generator With Electric Start

 The following charts are provided to give you an idea of how some of the key specs of the Dewalt DXGNR7000 compare to generators of similar power (between 6500 and 7500 W).

-- Since the generator weighs in at a dry weight of 192 lbs, the Dewalt DXGNR7000 belongs in the expected weight range for devices which can produce between 6500 and 7500 rated watts.
-If weight is your top priority, one of the champions in this power category is the Sportsman GEN85KIDF, weighing just 133 pounds.
+- Having a dry weight of 192 lbs, the Dewalt DXGNR7000 belongs in the expected weight range for generators which produce 6500 to 7500 rated watts.
+In terms of weight, one of the champions in their power range is the Sportsman GEN85KIDF, standing at just 133 lbs.

 The bottom line